-- 17.1 In case of unloading be means of pumps, the cargo is to be discharged only by hydraulically operated submerged pumps.
-These pumps are to be of a type designed to avoid liquid pressure against the shaft gland. - 17.2 Inert gas displacement may be used for discharging cargo from type C independent tanks provided the cargo system is designed for the expected pressure.
+- 17.1 In case of unloading be means of pumps, the cargo shall be discharged only by hydraulically operated submerged pumps.
+These pumps shall be of a type designed to avoid liquid pressure against the shaft gland. - 17.2 Inert gas displacement may be used for discharging cargo from type C independent tanks provided the cargo system is designed for the expected pressure.